UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 Hyperthreading is not available.

-(If you ever need to check this, you can include `cat /proc/cpuinfo` in your jobscript so you get it in your job's .o file for the exact node your job ran on.
+(If you ever need to check this for yourself, you can include `cat /proc/cpuinfo` in your jobscript so you get it in your job's .o file for the exact node your job ran on.
 You will get an entry for every core).

 ### GPUs

-The DSH HPC cluster has two GPU nodes, each equipped with a NVIDIA A100 80 GB card (Compute Capability 8.0).
+The DSH HPC Cluster has two GPU nodes, each equipped with an NVIDIA A100 80 GB card (Compute Capability 8.0).
 [Compute Capability](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#gpu-generations) is how Nvidia categorises its generations of GPU architectures.
 When code is compiled, it targets one or multiple of these and so it may only be able to run on GPUs of a specific Compute Capability.

 If you get an error like this:
 ```
 CUDA runtime implicit initialization on GPU:0 failed.
 Status: device kernel image is invalid
 ```

 then the software you are running does not support the Compute Capability of the GPU you tried to run it on, and you probably need a newer version.

 You can include `nvidia-smi` in your jobscript to get information about the GPU your job ran on.